Best Things to Do in BRUSSELS, the Capital of Europe

 Devoted democrats visiting the European hub of democracy.

-This Union – I love the unity that this term indicates – consists of 28 states, home to over 500 million people.
-Given these figures, and the fact that we are all coming from different cultural backgrounds, speak different languages – in some countries not only one, but two or three – it’s understandable that juggling all these individual interests isn’t always easy.
-Some decisions, rules, and laws seem at times a bit irrational and absurd.
-However, this unity is a wonderful concept with lots of advantages as it grants free movement of people, goods, services, and capital within the internal market.
+This Union – I love the unity that this term indicates – consists of 27 states, home to almost 450 million people who speak in 24 different languages.
+Also, in some countries, they don’t speak just one, but two or three.
+Given these figures and the fact that we all come from different cultural backgrounds, it’s understandable that juggling individual interests isn’t always easy.
+Therefore, some decisions, rules, and laws seem at times a bit irrational and absurd.
+However, this unity is a wonderful concept with lots of advantages.
+After all, it grants free movement of people, goods, services, and capital within the internal market.

 Parlamentarium Brussels